 Wild game meat isn’t the only wild food to dry and keep in your survival stash or prepper pantry.
 Learn how to make smoked fish or dried fish at home and preserve your catch for the future.
 Or learn how to can fresh fish to add some variety to your off grid food supply.

 Where Pemmican Comes From

-The word Pemmican comes from the Cree language but has been a staple indigenous food for many tribes over centuries.
+Traditionally made from dried bison meat that was then pounded into powder, pemmican has been a staple indigenous food for many tribes over centuries.
 The high-energy food was adopted by the European fur traders and explorers as they spread across North America.
-With harsh winters and unforgiving land, Pemmican was a lifesaving resource for these men, preventing starvation.

-Because of the density and long shelf-life, like hardtack, aka survival bread, Pemmican was easy to transport in canoes or in a pack over huge distances.
-As a result, it has been used for hundreds of years to supply crews on long journeys across the globe, including expeditions to the North Pole and through the heart of Africa.
+Because of the density and long shelf-life, pemmican, like hardtack, (aka survival bread), was easy to transport in canoes or in a pack over huge distances.
+As a result, it was used for hundreds of years to supply crews on long journeys across the globe.
+This included expeditions to the North Pole and through the heart of Africa.

 What Was the Pemmican War?